| Art at the Turn

 fought each other to become the heir.
 It ended the period

 with a divided and less powerful Greece.
+The Hellenistic

 Period of Greece (320